ei8fdb/Build-Low-Cost-User-Research-Lab/Why did we build a research studio.md

-README.md

-This is a short guide to our approach to build a low-cost user research studio.

-Here you'll find information about why we chose to build the studio, the studio setup and equipment used, and helpful documents for running a lab like ours, and lessons we learned.

-If there is anything missing, get in touch.

-## Why did we build the user research studio?
+# Why did we build the user research studio?

-The main reasons were to:

-1. to increase the amount of research with participants and
-2. reduce the amount of spending on commercial research studios.
+The main reasons we built the user research studio was to increase the amount of research with participants and reduce the amount of spending on commercial research studios.

-In order to do that, went out to the user research community inside and outside of government to see how others were doing it.

-You can read more<link> about our research into building the studio.

-### What are the benefits of having our own studio?
+## What are the benefits of having our own studio?
 The main benefits of building our own research studio are:

 - Having our own lab space will give projects more opportunity to test more iterations with users.
 This leads to delivering more user focused  digital services.